 The best courses are built for one ideal member.
 They appeal to a niche, instead of everyone.

 And that's why finding your ideal member is one of the best practices for creating online courses.
-We have instructions for finding your ideal member in this post.
+We have a free training on finding your Ideal Member in our Mighty Community!

 The second of our best practices for teaching online courses is to focus on transformation instead of information.
 Ask any successful course creator about their first course, and they will tell you that it was probably too long.